 The parton Reggeization approach \cite{FadinLipatov,FadinSherman} is based on an effective quantum field theory implemented with the non-Abelian gauge-invariant action which includes fields of Reggeized gluons \cite{Lipatov95} and Reggeized quarks \cite{LipatoVyazovsky}.
-Recently, this approach was successfully applied to interpret the $p_T-$spectra of inclusive production of single jet \cite{KSSY}, prompt-photon \cite{tevatronY,heraY}, Drell-Yan lepton pairs \cite{NNS_DY} and bottom-flavored jets \cite{bbTEV,bbLHC} at the Tevatron and LHC.
-The single jet production is dominated by the multi-Regge kinematics (MRK), when only a jet with a highest transverse momentum (leading jet) is produced in the central rapidity region, being strongly separated in rapidity from other particles.
-If the same situation is realized for two or more the most energetic jets, then quasi-multi-Regge kinematics (QMRK) is at work.
+Recently, this approach was successfully applied to interpret the $p_T-$spectra of inclusive production of a single jet \cite{KSSY}, prompt photon \cite{tevatronY,heraY}, Drell-Yan lepton pairs \cite{NNS_DY} and bottom-flavored jets \cite{bbTEV,bbLHC} at the Tevatron and LHC.
+The single-jet production is dominated by the multi-Regge kinematics (MRK), when only a jet with a highest transverse momentum (leading jet) is produced in the central rapidity region, being strongly separated in rapidity from other particles.
+If the same situation is realized for two or more the most energetic jets, then quasimulti-Regge kinematics (QMRK) is at work.

-In the present paper we extend our analysis of inclusive single jet production at the LHC based on the parton Reggeization approach onto a case of dijet production, and study azimuthal decorrelations between the two central jets with the largest transverse momenta according to the measurements implemented by the CMS and ATLAS Collaborations \cite{CMS2,ATLAS2}.
+In the present paper we extend our analysis of inclusive single-jet production at the LHC based on the parton Reggeization approach to a case of dijet production, and study azimuthal decorrelations between the two central jets with the largest transverse momenta according to the measurements implemented by the CMS and ATLAS Collaborations \cite{CMS2,ATLAS2}.

 This paper is organized as follows: In Sec.~II, the parton Reggeization approach is briefly reviewed.
-We write down relevant Reggeon-Reggeon-Particle-Particle effective vertices, effective amplitudes, squared matrix elements and differential cross sections.
+We write down relevant Reggeon-Reggeon-particle-particle effective vertices, effective amplitudes, squared matrix elements and differential cross sections.
 In Sec.~III, we present the results of our calculations for two-jet azimuthal decorrelation spectra and perform a comparison with corresponding experimental data from the CERN LHC at $\sqrt{S}=7$ TeV.
 Sec.~IV contains our conclusions.